RadicallyOpen/RadicallyOpen/dbt.markdown

 [Radically Open Dialectical Behaviour Therapy (RO-DBT)](/about/) is a major adaptation of standard DBT for patients who suffer from emotional over-control.

 RO-DBT builds on well established DBT techniques, but is underpinned by a novel theoretical perspective on disorders of emotional over-control.
-The treatment was developed over the past 20 years, in labs in the US and UK, for patients with chronic depression and anorexia nervosa,
+The treatment has been developed over the past 20 years, in labs in the US and UK, for patients with chronic depression and anorexia nervosa,

 - [Find out more about RO-DBT](/about/)